header_image

 SADA Technology

-The SADA technology utilizes a targeted payload delivery method where antibody constructs assemble in tetramers and bind to the tumor target.
+The SADA PRIT technology platform utilizes a targeted payload delivery method where antibody constructs assemble in tetramers and bind to the tumor target.
 Unbound constructs predictably disassemble into smaller antibody fragments and are excreted through the kidneys within hours after administration.
 In a second infusion, a radioactive payload binds to the antibody constructs to radiate the tumor.